silvafj/BBK-MSCCS-2017-19/README.md

 ## Exercise 3: Managing Layout

-The aim of this exercise is to learn more about layout using the ‘pack’ layout manager.
+The aim of this exercise is to learn more about layout using the `pack` layout manager.

 The program `exercise3.py` displays the following (left hand picture shows the original display and the right hand side shows what happens when the window is resized):